AlteredSources/Vox-Sources/README.md

 File beginning with 7 = ESP/xray/Recoil

-Ore Xray is self explanatory, when used alongside Dark's script it will reveal Ores when in xray mode.
+Ore Xray is self explanatory, when used alongside Dark's script it will reveal Ores when in xray mode, will need to be renamed to whatever your "0" file is called to work tho.

 Will keep edited if I figure other shit out